JoshuaS3/log-nest-monster/README.md

 	locations: {
 		"node": "./log/node" // Creates a queue named `node` that uses the path `./log/node` },
-});
+  "compact": false // Indicates that we want our log to follow the traditional Statement format });

 // Pushes a statement directly to the `node` queue